alxojy/AWS-SAA-C02/storage/README.md

 Optimizes TCP & supports higher throughput | For objects smaller than 1GB

 #### S3 Transfer Acceleration with AWS Direct Connect
 AWS Direct Connect is a private network between on-premise & AWS.
-Some customers use S3 Transfer Acceleration over the public Internet where network conditions have poor throughput
+Some customers use S3 Transfer Acceleration over the public Internet when network conditions have poor throughput

 ### <a href="https://aws.amazon.com/s3/faqs/#Security">Security</a>
 #### How secure is data stored in S3?